Code-Institute-Submissions/YogaCity/README.md

 ### Skeleton / uiterlijk, navigatie, menu's, layout, blokken, buttons
 __Header:__ gold & white.<br>
-__Menu:__ menu items within golden circles.
+__Menu:__ menu items within golden circles.<br>
+__Footer:__ white with grey icons, all lined up horizontally.<br>
+__Pages:__ text with white background and big images.<br>
+__Form:__ see trough form with radio buttons and required text with big image on background.<br>
+__Maps:__ each location with own map.

 ### Surface / details, kleuren, lettertype, grafisch design, afbeeldingen, witte blokken
-Font family: 'Noto Sans JP'<br>
+Font family: 'Noto Sans JP'.<br>
-Font color: #666666 / dark grey<br>
+Font color: #666666 (dark grey).<br>
-Font color titles: #bf9b30; = gold.
-With a text shadow element.<br>
+Font color titles: #bf9b30 (gold), with a text shadow element.<br>
-Hover over font color: #c0c0c0; = silver. <br>
+Some hover over titles change font color from gold to font color: #c0c0c0 (silver).<br>
 COLOR IMAGE IMAGE
 <br>
 __Header__<br>
+Full width white background with on the left the title in the color gold with text shadow.
+The navigation menu will be horizontally on the right.
+Each navigation item will be placed in a seprate golden circle.
-The active page will get a grey border around the golden circle of the navigation menu.
+The active page will have a grey border around the golden circle of the navigation menu.
 The golden circle of the navigation menu will get a shadow element below the circle, when hover over.
-When the locations menu element is pressed, there will be a collapsable menu with the available locations.
+When the locations menu item is pressed, there will be a collapsable menu with the available locations.
 <br><br>
 __Footer__<br>
-The footer will be the same at all pages.
+The footer will be the same at all pages and all sizes.
-White with light gray icons.
+White with light gray icons horizontally.
-Social media and contacting icons.
+With social media and contacting icons.
+All linking to the right place.
+<br><br>
+__Home page__<br>
+Starting with a big image, full width.
+Followed by a white block with text.
+The titles and the sign up link are color gold.
+The sign up link will link to the right page.
+And the bottom here will be four images.
+On large devices there will be two images, full width.
+And then again two images, full width.
+On medium and small devices there will be one image, full width.
+Four images underneath each other.
+All four images will have a hover over effect.
+In the top left of the image will show a text quote with transparant background.
+<br><br>
+__Sign Up__<br>
+One image, full width.
+The sign up form will be transparant on top of the image.
+The title will be color gold with a hover over effect.
+Next to the title will be a playful icon.
+The hover over effect will change the text color to silver and will have a shine effect.
+Three verticaly radio buttons for each location, where the client can choose from.
+Followed by five verticaly radio buttons for each day of the week, where the client can choose from.
+Underneath the radio buttons will be two verticaly text input field for the name and e-mail address.
+The borders will be color white, with hoover over effect to change them to color gold.
+And at the bottum will a submit button.
+White text with background color gold.
+With hoover over effect to change the text color to gold and the background color to silver.
+<br><br>
+__Locations__<br>
+Each location will have the same build up.
+Starting with three images.
+On large devices there will be one image, full width.
+Underneath that image will be two images next to each other, full width.
+On medium and small devices the three images will be places underneath each other, all full width.
+Followed by a white block with text.
+The titles and the sign up link are color gold.
+The sign up link will link to the right page.
+Next to each title will be a playful icon.
+At the bottom will be a map, full width, with a marker on the right location.
+The map will be zoomed in and the area surrounding of the yoga location is clearly visible.
+The marker will have the title and location text in big white letters for good visabilaty, background color gold.

 ### Mockups & Wireframes
 The following wireframes were created using Balsamiq to design the website layout options: